WayneRockett/ZX-Spectrum-Loading-Screen-Generator/README.md

 1. **You type a prompt** - Describe the loading screen of your dreams
 2. **Gemini rewrites it** - Making it more... *speccy* (that's a technical term)
 3. **Imagen generates the image** - Using Google's image generation wizardry
-4. **Magic quantization happens** - We crush those millions of colors down to the authentic 15-color ZX Spectrum palette
+4. **Magic quantisation happens** - We crush those millions of colours down to the authentic 15-colour ZX Spectrum palette
 5. **LOAD "" COMPLETE** - Your glorious 256×192 masterpiece appears!

 It's like waiting for a tape to load, but instead of hearing "EEEeeeEEEeeee" for 5 minutes, you get instant gratification.
 The future is now, folks!